zeThijs/SM-NMRiH-diffmoder_fork/README.md

 nmrih_autodefault_timer             -   Time in seconds until diffmoder reverts to default gamemode.   default:  1200 nmrih_diffmoder_mapchange_default   -   Change the diffmode to default after map change.
 0: off, 1: on.default:  1
 diffmoder_difficulties              -   Enabled game difficulties.
-Difficulties not in this list cannot be diffmoded to. default: "casual classic nightmare"
+Difficulties not in this list cannot be diffmoded to. default: "casual classic nightmare" diffmoder_mutators                  -   "delimited, list, of, mutators: Which mutators can people choose from?.
+Keeping empty disables."
 </pre>

 ## Credits: